mhoye/syncraati/README.md

 ## The How

-The "psfc" and "psfd" from the psftools package make it very easy to start modifying console fonts to your liking, and if you're already working in a console regularly this (somewhat verbose, but shell history will save you) command makes it easy to modify fonts and see your progress:
+The "psfc" and "psfd" from the psftools package make it very easy to start modifying console fonts to your liking.
+If you're already working in a console regularly this (somewhat verbose, but shell history will save you) command makes it easy to modify fonts and see your progress: